persa188/kyri.io/README.md

-# sanic.ca
+# kyri.io
-the sanic homepage
+the valkyrie homepage